longturn/freeciv21/docs/Contributing/style-guide.rst

 * :literal:`:literal:` -- Literal is used when you want to note a text element in its raw form.
 This is equivalent to using two back-ticks: ````text````.
 * :literal:`:menuselection:` -- Menu Selection is used to give the path of menu clicks such as :menuselection:`Game --> Local Options`.
-To create the arrow character in between the clicks.
-You will place a text arrow like this: :literal:`-->` in between the selection items.
+To denote submenus, use a test arrow like this: :literal:`-->` between the selection items.
 * :literal:`:strong:` -- Strong is used to :strong:`bold some text`.
 A good use of :literal:`:strong:` is to highlight game elements, such as technologies.
 * :literal:`:title-reference:` -- Title Reference is used notate a :title-reference:`title entry` in the